 The VIDEO below captures a few highlights from a wonderful April 6th evening at the Aquaviva Winery in Maple Park, IL.
 That evening some 150 friends came together to raise funds for Emmanuel House.
 Thanks to them and the generosity of our corporate sponsors, it was by far the organization’s most successful fund raiser.
 It started with tickets—selling out at $150 each—and continued with raffles and a live auction, an auction so exciting I forgot to film any of it on my phone!
 I did, though, catch a moment of applause after a particularly rapid bidding war.
 Then after the auction, our auctioneer, Peter Burchard, said, “We need to do more.”
 He then asked if anyone would just give $5000…and someone did.
 And others just gave $2500, and others $1000, $500, and $100.
-Gave it without raffles or auctions or prizes of any kind, accept the prize of helping continue to break the cycles of disadvantage for our working poor neighbors.
+Gave it without raffles or auctions or prizes of any kind, except the prize of helping continue to break the cycles of disadvantage for our working poor neighbors.

 Then a great friend of Emmanuel House, DANNY GOKEY—Grammy-nominated singer and American Idol finalist—treated us to a small, private concert, and with his full six-piece band, too, not just a tape, which I had expected because the room was so small.
 “After coming off a tour playing stadiums with Vince Gill and Amy Grant, Whew!” he said, “It’s nice to get close and play for Emmanuel House’s friends.”